maguireong/tp/docs/DeveloperGuide.md

 ### 3.3 Edit Session feature

+The Edit Session feature allows user to edit a Session.

+#### 3.3.1 Implementation

 The proposed Edit Session mechanism is facilitated by `Addressbook`.

 These operation is exposed in the `Model` interface as `Model#setSession()`.